echeran/smile-of-murugan/webbook/chapter13.md

 Śiva in Kāňci (*Tēvāram* 3240).
 There was also a Pallava king, Kampavarman (870-912?
 See K. A. N. Sastri, *A History* of *South* *India¹ii*, *175*), in fact the very last of the Pallava kings.
-According 1 H. von Glasenapp, *Literaturen Indiens*, 1st ed.
-1929, rev. ed.
-1961.
-2 such as "Beliebt ist Kambans Rāmāyaṇa vor allem wegen der Eleganz und des Wohlklangs seiner Sprache" or "Gross ist er in der Verwendung von Bildern und Gleichnissen und anderem schmückenden Beiwerk".
-3 Incidentally, Kampaṉ is sometimes called "the Homer of Tamil literature" or "the Shakespeare of Tamil literature".
-Nothing is more misleading than these entirely empty metaphors.
-Homer is Homer, Shakespeare is Shakespeare, and Kampaṉ is Kampaṉ.
-They have nothing substantial in common.
-In the Tamil tradition, Kampaṉ is called very often *kaviccak-* *kiravartti,* "the emperor of poets", since he is so "supreme".
-He is, though, not the only Ta. poet to bear this title.
-Thus, e.g. Cayankoṇṭār (the author of *Kaliṅkattupparaṇi*) is also "emperor of poets" (cf. *Kulōttuṅkaṉ Piḷḷaittamiḻ,* 14, and *Tanjore Saraswati Mahal Library Catalogue* Vol. I, p.
-288).
-Another "emperor of poets” is Oṭṭakkūttar (cf. *Takkayākapparaṇi* 813).

-to one legend, the poet was born in the vicinity of a temple-pillar *(kampam, stambha-*); according to another story, he was the son of the king of *Kampanāțu;* other stories associate his name with *kampu*, "millet", or *kampam* "pillar" or "stick"; a well-known proverb says that in Kampaṉ's home even a post for tying cattle will compose verses.¹
+According to one legend, the poet was born in the vicinity of a temple-pillar *(kampam, stambha-*); according to another story, he was the son of the king of *Kampanāțu;* other stories associate his name with *kampu*, "millet", or *kampam* "pillar" or "stick"; a well-known proverb says that in Kampaṉ's home even a post for tying cattle will compose verses.[^kampan-home-proverb]

+[^kampan-home-proverb]: *kampan* vīṭṭuk *kattuttariym kaviccollum*.

 What we do know is that he was a native of Tiruvaluntur (Tanjore district), of the *uvacca* community (temple drummers, or according to others, pūjāris in Māriyamman's temples), and that he was patronized by a chieftain called Caṭaiyappan or Caṭaiyan, to whom he thankfully refers in every thousandth verse of his poem.

 Another problem is Kampaṉ's date.
-According to one stanza, the year of the composition of his work is 885 A.D.2 An alternative interpretation of the same stanza puts Kampaṉ in the 12th Cent.³ On the basis of another verse, and the frequent occurrence of the word *uttaman,* the work is assigned to the 10th Cent.
+According to one stanza, the year of the composition of his work is 885 A.D.[^kampan-date] An alternative interpretation of the same stanza puts Kampaṉ in the 12th Cent.[^12th-century-theory] On the basis of another verse, and the frequent occurrence of the word *uttaman,* the work is assigned to the 10th Cent.
 A.D., to the reign of Uttama Chola.
 According to T. P. Meenakshisundaran